cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 # Statistics

 **WARNING** Technical details ahead.
 This is a technical diagnostics feature and not required for normal operation.
-Continue reading at your own risk.
+You can skip the remainder of this documentation page unless you want to interpret the statistics overlay.

 If "Show Statistics" is enabled (on the settings tab) Cloudpilot displays an overlay with performance statistics above the grafitti silkscreen.
 The statistics are updated